How To Start A Nonprofit In New Hampshire

 Yes, New Hampshire requires nonprofits to get a New Hampshire registered agent.
 You can do the job yourself, but just keep in mind that a registered agent must maintain a publicly-listed location in New Hampshire and be available at that location to receive services of process (legal notices) during normal business hours.
 If you can’t trust yourself or someone you know to keep that commitment, and if you’d rather not deal with the fallout of listing your own residential or office address on a public form, it’s likely better to hire a registered agent service like Northwest.

 Your nonprofit’s federal employer identification number (FEIN or EIN) is a lot like an individual’s social security number.
 Without one, it’s hard to establish your nonprofit’s legitimacy in the eyes of banks, vendors, and donors, not to mention that you’ll need an EIN to apply for federal tax-exempt status with the IRS.

-After the New Hampshire State Department processes your Articles of Agreement, you can apply for an EIN on the IRS website, by fax, or by phone.
+After the New Hampshire State Department processes your Articles of Agreement, you can apply for an EIN on the IRS website.
 Or you can sign up for our EIN service for an additional fee when you hire Northwest.

 Hold Your Organizational Meeting & Adopt Bylaws

 New Hampshire requires a nonprofit’s board of directors to adopt bylaws at its organizational meeting.
 This is your nonprofit’s first official meeting where you adopt your bylaws, elect directors and officers, and settle any other business necessary to complete the process of forming your nonprofit.
 You won’t need to file your bylaws with the New Hampshire Secretary of State, but the Attorney General’s office will expect to see your bylaws if you register as a New Hampshire charity, and the IRS will likewise expect your nonprofit to adopt its bylaws in advance of seeking 501(c)(3) federal tax-exempt status.